Kognum/Website/README.md

 - Builds the static site from source files in the /pages directory and parsing them acording to their choosen template.

 `server.py`
-- Serves the built site from the generated source locally in a simple HTTP server for development (doesn't have hot reload).
+- Serves the built site from the generated source locally in a simple HTTP server for development (doesn't support hot reloading).

 ## Requirements

-- Python 3.6 or higher
+- Python 3.6 or higher (doesn't need any other additional packages)